stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

   NoNat          : String -> Error
 ```

-In order to conveniently construct our error message, it is best
+In order to conveniently construct our error messages, it is best
 to use Idris' string interpolation facilities: We can enclose
 arbitrary string expressions in a string literal by enclosing
 them in curly braces, the first of which must be escaped with